MetPX/sarracenia/doc/design/plan.rst

   - only needs to work for a flat directory at first.
   *done on time for flat tree, but configs were hard-coded*

-  deferred: windows version of dd_watch (no inotify available.)
+  deferred: windows version of sr_watch (no inotify available.)
-	question, if this is built as inotifywait calling dd_post (or something like that.) then there is an inotify-win.  just introduces a dependency... but makes it easy.
+	question, if this is built as inotifywait calling sr_post (or something like that.) then there is an inotify-win.  just introduces a dependency... but makes it easy.
    *nope, not done.*